Low Carb Christmas Pudding

 10g Cocoa Powder

-100g Chopped Mixed Nuts (we used pecans and walnuts)
+100g Chunky chopped Mixed Nuts (we used pecans and walnuts)

 4 tsp Mixed Spice